7 Ecommerce Conversion Rate Optimization Tests with Immediate ROI

 - Compress data

-- Invest in a reliable ecommerce hosting provider
+- Invest in a reliable woocommerce hosting provider

 - Make sure your plugins are not affecting site performance